kitschpatrol/yanki-obsidian/README.md

 ##### Sync stats

-Keep track of how many Obsidian notes have been synchronized to anki, how these synchronizations were initialized, and how the notes were updated.
+Keep track of how many Obsidian notes have been synchronized to Anki, how these synchronizations were initialized, and how the notes were updated.
 This can be useful for debugging.

 ##### Automatic sync